jwwang-gif/e_SOFT-CUBE/README.md

 The corresponding CFD temperature-response fields are selected and interpolated by surface class.
 The six land-cover contributions are then combined to reconstruct the local air-temperature field.

-### Domain composition
+Domain composition

-Each tile contributes a `148 × 148` core.
-Adjacent cores are separated by 10-point transition zones.
+Each tile contributes a 148 × 148 core.
+Adjacent cores are separated by 10-point (80-m) transition zones.
 One-dimensional linear interpolation is used along shared tile edges, while bilinear interpolation combines four neighboring tiles at transition-zone intersections.
-This produces the final `602 × 602` horizontal field.
+This produces the final 602 × 602 horizontal field.

-## Required data
+Required data & Repository structure

-The source expects the following directory groups under the repository-local `data/` directory:
+To allow reviewers and researchers to test the framework without downloading the multi-terabyte database, a standalone test dataset covering the lowest 10 vertical levels for 22:00 UTC on 4 July 2021 is provided directly under data/:

 | Input group | Purpose |
 | --- | --- |